Real-World Use Cases Driving the Future of XR with Animated Gaussian Splatting

 Use Case: VR Cinematics and Digital Doubles

-In narrative-driven VR, characters and environments must feel real.
-Animated Gaussian splatting helps capture actors and their performances using video and photogrammetry and then brings them into VR without heavy rendering costs.
+In narrative-driven VR experiences, characters and environments must resonate with authenticity.
+Animated Gaussian splatting excels in capturing actors and their performances through video and photogrammetry.
+This technology allows us to bring these actors into VR without incurring heavy rendering costs.

-Example: Imagine walking through a war-torn village for a historical VR experience.
-Instead of seeing stiff, low-poly figures, you’re met with expressive, fluid, and natural-looking digital humans created using Gaussian splatting and animated with motion capture.
+Example: Imagine walking through a war-torn village in a historical VR experience.
+Instead of encountering stiff, low-poly figures, you'll meet expressive, fluid, and natural-looking digital humans.
+These characters are created using Gaussian splatting and animated with motion capture.

-Benefit: Realism without the bulk.
-It saves time, reduces rendering strain, and heightens emotional engagement.
+Benefit: This approach provides realism without the bulk.
+It saves time, reduces rendering strain, and enhances emotional engagement.

 Virtual Product Demos & Configurators